-The Group has developed a fire safety system in accordance with the Fire Control Law of the People's Republic of China and the Provisions on the Supervision and Administration of Fire Protection of Construction Projects, and conducted fire drills to enhance the fire safety awareness of all employees and improve the Group's fire evacuation plan.
+The Group has developed a fire safety system in accordance with the Fire Control Law of the PRC and the Provisions on the Supervision and Administration of Fire Protection of Construction Projects, and conducted fire drills to enhance the fire safety awareness of all employees and improve the Group's fire evacuation plan.
 In addition, the Group has first aid kits and fire extinguishers at workplaces to deal with emergencies.
 The Group will invite fire experts to enhance the fire safety knowledge for employees to raise their awareness on fire safety.